Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks: Supporting information

-The supplementary material referenced in Subsection~\ref{subsec:sim_results} includes additional simulation results not shown here. \\ An R package for the computation of the average treatment together with the proposed confidence intervals and bands, as well as the code to reproduce the results of the simulation study and the real data analysis is available on \url{https://github.com/jruehl/ATESurvival}.
+The supplementary material referenced in Subsections~\ref{subsec:asymptotics_IF}, \ref{subsec:asymptotics_wild_bs}, and \ref{subsec:sim_results} includes definitions and additional simulation results not shown here. \\ An \texttt{R} package for the computation of the average treatment together with the proposed confidence intervals and bands, as well as the code to reproduce the results of the simulation study and the real data analysis is available on github (\url{https://github.com/jruehl/ATESurvival}).